 Similarly, the performance of a UK stock may be impacted by events in the US, as America may provide a large part of the UK company’s export business.
 You could even see the value of your ISA fall due to the possible change in sentiment something like the Ukraine crisis could cause.

 Traditional stocks and funds

 While the UK is currently trying to avoid condemning Russia for its aggressive stance, a prolonged situation may well force politicians to deal with the situation.
-Clearly their motivation for appeasement is to maintain the Russians’ investment in the Capital.
+Their motivation for appeasement is to maintain the Russians’ investment in the Capital.
 However, there may come a time in the not too distant future when we’re forced to condemn their actions and even become involved militarily.
 Undoubtedly, this could lead to a withdrawal of Russian funds and a collapse of the so-called property boom.

 Renowned as the safe-haven asset of choice, gold has been one of the few beneficiaries of the crisis.
 Prices have risen a modest 0.5% but the prospects for gold in 2014 have increased significantly in the face of Ukrainian developments.
-Investors are clearly watching events closely, so gold will likely prove volatile in the short term as every move is scrutinised and then reacted upon.
+Investors are watching events closely, so gold will likely prove volatile in the short term as every move is scrutinised and then reacted upon.
 However, the downside risk, especially when you factor in gold’s decline last year, is very limited.
-Meanwhile the potential for it to rise much higher are significant.
+Meanwhile, the potential for it to rise much higher is significant.
 If military action is used and if the crisis becomes protracted, then gold is likely to rise further.
-The real catalyst could come if the UK and US are forced to become involved.
+The real catalyst could come if the UK and the US are forced to become involved.

 Either way, I’d say that reacting to the developments by selling investments is too hasty.
 Ideally, a spread of asset classes and regions should help protect the value of your portfolio from events.
 Certainly, an allocation, of physical gold provides a further degree of protection and comfort.